Contents

 To represent an open interval, offset the bound value by a small epsilon value (e.g. 1e-5).

-A Data object represents the set of instances along with their explanation values, on which the rules and rule union are evaluated.
+DataData object represents the set of instances along with their explanation values, on which the rules and rule union are evaluated.
 The main data are stored in a SentenceGroupedFEU object.
 In addition, to compute the sharpness metric, the probability measure for the marginal distribution of all explanation values need to be used.
 Operations on the probability measure is enabled by the Measure object.
 With these two objects, a Data object can be initialized as:

 data = Data(sentence_grouped_feu, measure, normalize)

-If normalization is enabled, first the maximum magnitude of all explanation values (positive or negative) is found.
-Then all explanation values are divided by this magnitude, effectively shrinking (or expanding) them around 0, so that the maximum magnitude is 1.0.
-The Measure object is also scaled accordingly.
+where normalize is an optional boolean variable (default to False) that specifies whether the explanation values should be scaled so that all are within the range of [-1.0, 1.0].
+Measure object is also scaled accordingly.
 Its default value is set to False to prevent any unintended effects, but we recommend normalization (or pre-normalization of explanation values before loading into this Data object) since the coloring used by the GUI text rendering assumes -1.0 and 1.0 as the extreme values.

-Recall that for NLP feature attribution explanations, an FEU is word contexualized in the whole input.
-Storing an entire copy of this information for every word in a sentence is wasteful.
-So the SentenceGroupedFEU class is designed to represent a data instance with its explanation as a whole.
-A data instance contains the following information: It should be initialized as:
+SentenceGroupedFEUSentenceGroupedFEU class is designed to represent a data instance with its explanation as a whole.
+A data instance contains the following information:

 where words is a list of strings, features is a list of tuples (of arbitrary elements), explanations is a list of floats, true_label is either 0 or 1, and prediction is a float between 0 and 1.
 The items in words, features and explanations should be aligned with each other, and thus the three lists should have the same length.
-A SentenceGroupedFEU in spirit contains a list of FEUs.
-However, to save space, this list is never explicitly kept, but elements of it are generated on the fly.
-Users should not be concerned with the details.

-As seen above, the construction of a SentenceGroupedFEU does not require the actual instantiation of FEUs.
+FEUSentenceGroupedFEU does not require the actual instantiation of FEUs.
 However, as a_func and b_func take inputs of this class, it is important to familiar with its instance variables.
-An FEU object feu has the following instance variables: Technically, all instance variables beyond the first two are syntatic sugars, as they can be retrieved from the parent SentenceGroupedFEU.
-However, they are included for convenience due to frequent use.
+An FEU object feu has the following instance variables:

-The Measure class represents an estimated probabilty measure on the marginal distribution of explanation values.
+MeasureMeasure class represents an estimated probabilty measure on the marginal distribution of explanation values.
 It is computed by kernel density estimation, and the resulting cumulative distribution function is approximated by a dense linear interpolation for fast inference.
 This is a relatively expensive computation, especially for a large dataset.
-Thus, it should be pre-computed and provided explicitly when constructing the Data object.
+Thus, it should be pre-computed and provided explicitly when constructing the Data object. measure = Measure(explanations, weights, zero_discrete)